-Today, we will cover a story about how a member of our community, Mike Daniels, car mechanic turned cancer researcher, was inspired by the work of Dr. Aubrey de Grey and the SENS Foundation to address age-related diseases.
+Today, we will cover a story about how a member of our community, Mike Daniels, car mechanic turned cancer researcher, was inspired by the work of the SENS Research Foundation to address age-related diseases.
 What follows is an emotional, gritty but honest life story of someone who took action and is now doing amazing things in his life for science.

 1: Firstly, can you tell us a little about yourself?

 Certainly, I am a first year Biostatistics PhD student at the University of Colorado.
 I met my wife in 2003 from an online dating website just two days after being mobilized for the Iraq war.
 As a 42-year old father of two daughters, I stay in touch with my parents whom still live in Appalachia where I was raised.
 I am unsure if I am a contradiction or a bridge between two worlds.
 Listening to J. D. Vance’s Hillbilly Elegy reminds me of my roots growing up along US 23 in Eastern Kentucky.

 In contrast, just yesterday, I presented a journal review to a classroom filled with intellectuals such as doctors, biologists and mathematicians.
 As a liberal, atheist scientist with religious, conservative family and friends, I understand why voters turned out for president-elect Donald Trump and why protesters are taking to the streets.
 Carl Sagan said we are nothing but a pale blue dot, a mote of dust in a sunbeam, just to put everything into perspective.

 So who am I?
 I’m the guy who fixed your air conditioner, roofed your house, changed the spark plugs in your car’s engine, worked the production line in a food factory, defended your country during war, waited your table at your favorite restaurant and even washed your dishes after you were done.
 Now, I want to join the united front to end the most widespread cause of human suffering – aging.